 Instructions

-- Preheat the oven to 160 Fan / 180C / 356 Fahrenheit / Gas 4.
+- Preheat the oven to 180°C / 160°C fan / 356°F / Gas mark 4.

-- Line a baking tray with parchment paper. [if you can only bake one tray at a time and the biscuits do not all fit on the one tray, the mixture will be fine to sit on the counter top until the first round of biscuits are baked]
+- Line a baking tray with baking paper. [if you can only bake one tray at a time and the biscuits do not all fit on the one tray, the mixture will be fine to sit on the counter top until the first round of biscuits are baked]

-- Add the flour, baking powder, sugar, oatmeal, salt, ginger and cinnamon powder to the mixing bowl and stir everything together until thoroughly combined.115 grams plain flour, 115 grams caster sugar, 115 grams medium oatmeal, 1 teaspoon baking powder, 2 teaspoon ginger powder, 1 teaspoon cinnamon powder, 1 pinch salt
+- Add the flour, baking powder, sugar, oatmeal, salt, ginger and cinnamon powder to the mixing bowl and stir everything together until thoroughly combined.115 grams plain flour, 115 grams caster sugar, 115 grams medium oatmeal, 1 teaspoon baking powder, 2 teaspoons ginger powder, 1 teaspoon cinnamon powder, 1 pinch salt

-- Leave at least an inch to one and a half inch [2-3cm] between each cookie.
+- Leave at least 1 inch to 1 ½ inch [2-3cm] between each biscuit.

 - Bake on the middle shelf of the oven for 15 minutes. [check fan ovens a few minutes before the 15 minute mark as these ovens tend to cool quicker]The cookies will have spread but will not be too thin, and will have darkened and be firm to the touch.
 Don't press too hard as the biscuits will be soft inside but will firm up more as they cool.